What are Non-Marketable Securities?

 Example of Non-Marketable Securities

-Looking at the investor’s preference and needs it is advisable that he selects US savings bonds.
+Looking at the investor’s preference and needs, he should select US savings bonds.
 US savings bonds are for the long term.
 They also can be transferred after the child becomes eighteen years old.
-He also has this amount and will not require it in the near future.
+He also has this amount and will not require it soon.

-One more factor to consider here is that these bonds will definitely provide a return with minimum risk.
+One more factor to consider here is that these bonds will provide a return with minimum risk.
 Even though US treasury bonds provide returns they are for short term like thirty, sixty, ninety days

 If the investor selects this option, then he will have to renew these bondsBondsA bond is financial instrument that denotes the debt owed by the issuer to the bondholder.
 Issuer is liable to pay the coupon (an interest) on the same.
 These are also negotiable and the interest can be paid monthly, quarterly, half-yearly or even annually whichever is agreed mutually. after every maturity.
 Also, the features of these bonds do not satisfy his needs.

-- The US bonds can be purchased by investors above the age of 18.
+- Investors can purchase US bonds above the age of 18.
 These non-marketable securities cannot be sold or brought and cannot be traded on the secondary market.

 - One of the other important reason is that these securities cannot be brought or sold.
 It increases the quality of investments.
 These bonds are considered the safest form of investment that consumers can choose.
 However, there is a limit to the amount an individual can buy.
 These bonds have low principal risks, and the return is guaranteed.

 - It means that you will not lose any money and will always get paid higher than what they have invested.